luisgarciabonifaz/moodle-block_showgrade/img/README.txt

 Add icons for levels with square images of no more than 100 pixels.
 Naming should follow 'level.png', as 0.png, 1.png, etc...
-Iamges uploaded by Luis Garcia from http://www.iconsplace.com/
+Images uploaded by Luis Garcia from http://www.iconsplace.com/ on 05/07/2018